 Edge, Karoo and ELEMNT are all winners.

-As me the cyclist, I’ve just convinced all my cycling mates to buy an ELEMNT BOLT.
+As for me the cyclist, I’ve just convinced all my cycling mates to buy the Wahoo ELEMNT BOLT.
 So now I’m happy to annoy them and use my prettier Karoo 2.
 My personal annoyance with the Karoo is that I can’t get the ride data natively into dropbox.

-Longer-term, the problem for Garmin and Hammerhead of handling feature-complexity is probably only resolved by either sticking a lof of the complexity onto an app (like Wahoo has done) or allowing you to hide menu option via an app (which no-one has yet done).
+Longer-term, the problem for Garmin and Hammerhead of handling feature complexity is probably only resolved by either sticking a lot of the complexity onto an app (like Wahoo has done) or allowing you to hide the menu option via an app (which no one has yet done).